justprateek/medic_bot/data/nlu/nlu-med.md

 - my gums are infected
 - i have abcessed tooth
 - my filling inside tooth is damaged
+- i think i have toothache
+- i am suffering from toothache
+- i feel severe toothache
+- i have been recently suffering with toothache
+- i am going through toothache problem
+- i been suffering from toothache lately
+- tooth aching a lot

 ## intent:problem_acne
 - i have acne